Games on the Google Play Store, there are hundreds and thousands of mobile games, making it an absolute nightmare to find the best Android titles.

 You know when you go fishing, and you drop your line in, right?
 You let it drop past all the fish, avoiding them and all other obstacles as you try to reach the bottom.
 Then you haul the line back up, grabbing hundreds of fishy friends on the way before shooting them out the sky with military-grade weaponry in a splattery haze of bullets and fish guts.

 No?
 Well, that’s what you’ll be doing in Ridiculous Fishing.
 You’ll also be upgrading your arsenal of guns as you go, unlocking new weapons, and unique items to keep the game’s bonkers premise fresh.

 Sparkle is a bit of an oldie, but absolutely a goodie.
-The first game in a series of three, Sparkle, is a stupidly addictive puzzle game with a simple art style, great music, and a surprisingly enjoyable story.
+In a series of three, Sparkle, the first game is a stupidly addictive puzzle game with a simple art style, great music, and a surprisingly enjoyable story.

 Gameplay-wise, Sparkle is an orb-slinging connect three games in the style of arcade classic Puzzle Bobble, only here the orbs move around.
 There are also loads of power-ups to try, multiple game modes, and even a colorblind option so everyone can play.

 8. Stick Sports games